AdomasGrigolis/CHRI-coop-game/README.md

 ### Quantitative
 - Task completion will be faster with the haptic device.
-- The object grasping difficulty will be less steep with haptic device than with the mouse.
+- The completion time will have higher downwards trend (learning curve) across trials for the haptic condition.

 ### Task difficulty
 The following variations in task difficulty will be tested: